-Fire Services - The District continued its contract with CAL FIRE for the operation of the Fire Department, and for the second consecutive year as predicted, the expenses associated with the Schedule A and Amador CAL FIRE contracts exceeded the available annual property tax allocation, causing a drawdown of fund balance reserves.
-The community experienced enhanced services with the expanded CAL FIRE contract (Amador Contract) to include year round staffing of the seasonal Fire Station (Station B), for which the District budgets the maximum cost share based on estimates provided by CAL FIRE.
-The cost of staffing this station is funded by the state during the (state) declared fire seasons, and by the District during non-fire season; typically November through April annually.
-During the 2016/17 and 2017/18 fiscal years, the state fire season was extended to year-round which resulted in their payment of the entire cost of Station B operations, and no related expense to the District.
-In 2018/19 and 2019/20 the state declared an end to fire season in fall of each year, resulting in the District funding the cost of Station B operations and the associated decline in net position in each of those fiscal years.
+Fire Services - The District continued its contract with CAL FIRE for the operation of the Fire Department, and for the second consecutive year as predicted, the expenses associated with the Schedule A contract, building improvements and operating costs exceeded the available annual property tax allocation, causing a drawdown of fund balance reserves.
+As of June 1, 2020, the County of Tuolumne now funds the cost of the CAL FIRE contract (Amador Contract) to include year round staffing of the seasonal Fire Station (Station B) located on Merrell Rd.
+The cost of staffing this station is funded by the state during the (state) declared fire seasons, and by the County during non-fire season; typically November through April annually.

 It is estimated that the cost associated with the CAL FIRE Schedule A and Amador Contract will increase by approximately 5% annually, at minimum over the next three years through June 30, 2024.
-It is also estimated that Fire Department revenue will increase at approximately 2% during this same period, resulting in further reductions in net position and cash unless additional revenue is secured to balance the budget.
-The District's Government (Fire) Fund balances could be depleted within the next two to three years.
-Options to reduce expenses include discontinuing the Amador contract, which will reduce fire department staffing available in non-wildfire season, and will cause extensive delays in structure firefighting capabilities.
-The District is currently working cooperatively with Tuolumne County to potentially secure their funding assistance on the Amador Contract, as recommended in the 2020 Fire Master Plan.
-Elimination of the Amador Contract expense alone will not balance department expense and revenue, as the cost of the Schedule A contract alone will soon exceed total revenue available.
+It is also estimated that Fire Department revenue will increase at approximately 2% to 4% annually during this same period, resulting in further reductions in net position and cash unless additional revenue is secured to balance the budget.
+The District's Government (Fire) Fund balances could be depleted within the next three years and earlier if any catastrophic failure occurs to the main fire engines.
+Elimination of the Amador Contract expense alone did not and will not balance department expense and revenue, as the cost of the Schedule A contract alone will soon exceed total revenue available.
 Therefore, an increase in Fire Department revenue is critical to maintain services at the current level.

 In addition, GCSD maintains over \$4.7 million in Fire Department capital assets, including fire engines, buildings, tools and safety equipment.
 Recent past budgets have not included funding for the short and long term replacement of fire department equipment.
-In January 2020 the Board adopted the Fire Department capital asset replacement schedule which revealed that a \$274,000 annual expense is required to replace critical department equipment and facilities as they wear out.
+In January 2020 the Board adopted the Fire Department capital asset replacement schedule which revealed that a \$274,000 annual expense is required annually to replace critical department equipment and facilities as they wear out.
 The amount of funding available to the District for its Fire Department is inadequate to fund replacement of the capital assets.
 The Board subsequently adopted the updated Fire Master Plan in March 2020 which recommended a number of actions related to department finances, as listed below:

 - 1. Pursue a cost reimbursement or direct funding assistance from Tuolumne County for the expense associated with providing fire services outside the District boundaries, including the Amador Contract costs.
 District management is actively collaborating with the county on cost sharing. - 2.
 Pursue a fire special tax or assessment to fund the structural fire department deficit and to cover the cost of CAL FIRE contracts and equipment replacement.
-The District is actively working with Tuolumne County and the other fire districts in the county in formation of a Joint Powers Authority to place a special parcel tax on the ballot countywide in June 2021. - 3.
+The District actively worked with Tuolumne County and the other fire districts in the county in formation of a Joint Powers Authority and placed a special parcel tax on the ballot countywide in June 2021.
+The measure failed and the JPA was dissolved.
+Other funding options are being evaluated. - 3.
 Evaluate cost sharing agreements with Tuolumne County regarding services provided to new land development projects.
 District management is working with the county to assist in identifying appropriate cost and service level impact mitigation.